REG 04.25.08 Title IX Sexual Harassment Complaint Resolution Procedures

 2. By emailing the Formal Complaint to equalopportunity@ncsu.edu;

-3. By completing an OIED Formal Complaint Form; or
+3. By completing an OEO Formal Complaint Form; or

 4. Through any other means that results in the Title IX Coordinator receiving the person’s signed Formal Complaint.